Modelling A (Quake III) Map In Blender

 How does that relate to building a map in a 3D application?
 Read on…

-Depending on what game the map is for you need to find a way to export a 'template' of the map layout into a 3D app irrespective as to whether this is a box or a complex multi room map doesn't matter at this point and for Doom 3 this is relatively easy with Doom3Edit, just select the brushwork you need and use the selection > export to OBJ option in the main menu.
-This will export everything selected to and OBJ mesh that can be imported into just about any modeling app.
+Depending on what game the map is for you need to find a way to export a ‘template’ of the map layout into a 3D app irrespective as to whether this is a box or a complex multi room map doesn’t matter at this point and for Doom 3 this is relatively easy with Doom3Edit, just select the brushwork you need and use the selection > export to OBJ option in the main menu.
+This will export everything selected to and OBJ mesh that can be imported into just about any modelling app.

 For Quake 3 there’s an extra step or two involved.
 You’ll need to use Q3map2 to convert a compiled BSP of the layout into an ASE model.
 From there you can either import that into another 3D app or if not a format converter will need to be found to get the ASE into a format your particular 3D app understands and can import.
 If you can’t find anything try using LEET by Bert Peers [local], it will import *.map files and then export them to *.DXF, *.3DS or *.ASE (although this isn’t fully operational you should be able to get an ASE mesh out).